-It has healthful components, such as the recommendations to eat high intakes of fruits, vegetables, and fish.
-However, research suggests that dietary patterns that contain more fat are more beneficial for weight loss and lower the risk of chronic diseases such as cardiovascular disease and type-2 diabetes.
+It has healthful components, such as the recommended intake of fruits, vegetables, and fish.
+However, research suggests that dietary patterns containing more fatty acids are more beneficial for weight loss and lower the risk of chronic diseases such as cardiovascular disease and type-2 diabetes.

 It’s possible you can achieve good health by eating a low-fat diet, but it might not be optimum.

 There are also concerns about how sustainable the diet is, with multiple clinical trials showing that individuals on a low-fat diet typically struggle to adhere to the recommendations.

 Recent research has also suggested that low-fat diets change dopamine (a neurotransmitter involved in motivation and reward) signalling in the brain that may encourage people to consume excessive amounts of energy-dense, ultra-processed foods.

 There’s also the psychological issue with advising people to follow strict dietary patterns.
 Research suggests that when people are instructed to avoid or limit a particular food, they’re more likely to crave and overconsume it.

 By telling people to avoid fat, it may focus too much on one nutrient that may lead to its overconsumption in the form of hyper-palatable, ultra-processed foods.